nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/plink_install.md

     sudo rm plink-1.07-x86_64.zip
     cd plink-1.07-x86_64
     ```
+The first line of code does the uncompressing, the second line of code gets rid of the ".zip" version (you don't need it anymore) and the last line of code takes you into the newly created "plink-1.07-x86_64" directory.

+## Step 3: Add PLINK to the .bashrc

-After cd-ing into the plink-1.07-x86_64 folder, add plink to the `.bashrc`.
+After cd-ing into the "plink-1.07-x86_64" folder, add plink to the `.bashrc`.
 By doing so, you are telling the computer that PLINK can be accessed from any directory.
 Type:

 === "Code"
     ```